baileybussiere/polish/README.md

 ## Description

 A low-level stack-based programming language which is compiled to bytecode to be executed by a virtual machine.

 The language is very weakly typed, with different types simply corresponding to different ways to interpret raw bytes on the stack or different ways to put data onto the stack.

+The virtual machine has a stack and an 8-byte register used by the operations `Xund`.
+Files and memory are treated congruently;
+memory may be dynamically allocated and freed via `opn` and `cls`, files can be opened and closed via `opnf` and `clsf`, and transfering data to/from the stack to memory or a file is done using the `Xput[f]` and `Xget[f]`.

+`in`, `out`, `err` provide handles to standard in, out, and err.

+Strings can be formatted with `sfmt` or scanned for data with `sscn`.
+Numbers in arbitrary bases between 1 and 20 are understood by the compiler in source code and by the VM in `sfmt` and `sscn` operations.

-There are 5 or 6 primitive data types of fixed size which can occupy the stack and be operated on directly.
+There are 5 primitive data types of fixed size which can occupy the stack and be operated on directly.

 Here they are with their names (bold), prefixes, and size (in bytes):